jayzheng98/jayzheng98.github.io/_projects/project2.md

 **3.** However, the above work is kind of rudimentary, since about **93%** logs will be labeled by the config file.
 In other words, its strong generalization results in low identification of real attack behaviors
  - *For example, all operations achieved by Powershell will be labeled as "[T1059.001 Powershell](https://attack.mitre.org/techniques/T1059/001/)", while they can actually be divided more specifically*

-**4.** Therefore, we've written a set of more precise **[detection rules](https://github.com/jayzheng98/Mapping-Sysmonlogs-to-ATTACK)** by referring to several opensource attack libraries and abstracting keywords from attack statements executed in the commandline
+**4.** Therefore, we've written another set of **[detection rules](https://github.com/jayzheng98/Mapping-Sysmonlogs-to-ATTACK)** specialized for the commandline inputs.
+It integrates 770 attack abilities of [MITRE Caldera platform](https://caldera.mitre.org/), covering 11 tactics and about 240 techniques (60%) of ATT&CK
- - *This rule set conforms to the query statement [DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) of ELK engine, so we can utilize ELK to execute detections within tremendous data quickly*
+ - *This rule set conforms to the query statement [DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) of ELK engine, so we can utilize ELK to drive detections within tremendous data quickly*
- - *This rule set integrates 770 attack abilities, covering 11 tactics and about 240 techniques (60%) of ATT&CK.
-It is still at an **elementary stage** and needs further development*

-**5.** By running the `test_in_my_case.py` in **[detection rules](https://github.com/jayzheng98/Mapping-Sysmonlogs-to-ATTACK)**, it will overwrite the original `RuleName` field of some logs with more precise technique_ids, and then export the processed dataset from ELK as `syslog.csv`
+ - *By running the `test_in_my_case.py` in the repository, it will overwrite the `RuleName` of some logs with more precise "technique_ids", and then export the processed dataset from ELK as `syslog.csv` at once*
 <br>

 # Graph construction